sneha-kamboj/MiniFrontEndCreations/README.md

 ## Notes

 - This repository is not affiliated with the original author.
-- All credit for the challenge goes to Original Author (Raquel Limâ/https://github.com/RaquelLima7/30DaysOfCSS.git)
+- All credit for the challenge goes to Original author (Raquel Limâ/https://github.com/RaquelLima7/30DaysOfCSS.git)
 - Projects are created for practice and learning purposes only.

 ---